owickstrom/wickstrom.tech/src/_posts/2016-04-23-software-evolution-without-fear.md

 and computers to improve quality?
 This is what I consider the essence of static typing.

-I am certain that we can have have mainstream programming languages with static typing and still retain the expressiveness and exploratory power of dynamically typed languages.
+I am certain that we can have mainstream programming languages with static typing and still retain the expressiveness and exploratory power of dynamically typed languages.
 I think we should strive for tools that help us fearlessly evolve software.
 We can do a lot better than we are doing right now!
 Also, static typing as we know it today might only be a stepping stone to something even greater.

 [complected]: https://en.wiktionary.org/wiki/complect